 As with all of these options, the death benefit would sit in an interest-bearing account and would grow by the interest earned and decrease by the amount of the fixed payments made to the beneficiary.

-This may be a good idea if you have regular payments (e.g., mortgage payments) that need to be made AND the interest you are earning on the death benefit exceeds the interest you are paying on the debt.
-The two timeframes can be matched such that your monthly death benefit payment goes to monthly payment on the debt that you owe.
+This may be a good idea if you have regular payments (e.g., mortgage payments) that need to be made, AND the interest you are earning on the death benefit exceeds the interest you are paying on the debt.
+The two timeframes can be matched such that your monthly death benefit payment goes to the monthly payment on the debt you owe.

 Under the fixed amount settlement option, the policy proceeds are paid out in fixed amounts until both principal and interest have been fully paid out to the beneficiary.

-Note that, with this option, the beneficiary can increase or decrease the payment amount (or changes settlement options entirely) at any time.
+Note that, with this option, the beneficiary can increase or decrease the payment amount (or change settlement options entirely) at any time.

 The sixth of these life insurance settlement options, as its name suggests, is to receive payments for the rest of your life.
 You can think of this as a life annuity.